Byers Peak Wilderness

-The Byers Peak Wilderness is a U.S. Wilderness Area located in Arapaho National Forest in north central Colorado.
+The Byers Peak Wilderness is a U.S. Wilderness Area that is located in the Arapaho National Forest in north central Colorado.
 The 8913 acre wilderness was established in 1993 and named after its highest point, Byers Peak.

 Byers Peak was named after William N. Byers, the first mayor of Hot Sulphur Springs and the founder of Colorado's first newspaper, the Rocky Mountain News.
 The wilderness contains two glacial lakes, two peaks over 12500 ft, and 23 mi of trails.